 “The cost of unresolved anger is quite high, and that’s a real relapse trigger,” Alba said.
 “In addition to its many consequences, anger makes a person’s internal state intolerable and it feels horrible.”

-Treating Drug Addiction and Anger
+Treating Drug Addiction and Anger in California

-Because of the close link between addiction to substance abuse and anger, Bayside Marin treats both issues at once to provide a more comprehensive and complete addiction recovery program.
+Because of the close link between addiction to substance abuse and anger, Bayside Marin treats both issues at once to provide a more comprehensive and complete addiction rehab recovery program.
 Anger during addiction recovery is treated as well as the addiction and this provides the best possible chance for success and life long recovery.

 - Individual therapy, to help patients understand and process their anger.